code-mentoring/code-mentoring.github.io/README.md

 This file documents:
 * How jekyll makes the website
 * How to install jekyll for local development
-* Making changes
+* How to make changes to the website
-* Your first task/exercise.

 How Jekyll makes website